 A Board control manual has been adopted which describes the high-level policy and decision-making arrangements within the Bank.
 The manual includes a schedule of matters reserved to the Board together with those items delegated to directors and Board and executive committees.

 The Board has established the following standing committees:

-The management board is responsible for the formulation and execution of the strategy, and day-to-day management, subject to specific limitations and constraints imposed by the Board, and meets regularly throughout the year.
+The Committee is responsible for the formulation and execution of the strategy, and day-to-day management, subject to specific limitations and constraints imposed by the Board.

-The committee implements the policies of the Board with respect to liquidity and interest rate risk management and provides recommendations to the Board on strategies for managing these risks.
-It also monitors and controls new business pricing and treasury counterparty risk.
-The committee meets weekly.
+The Committee implements the policies of the Board with respect to liquidity and interest rate risk management and provides recommendations to the Board on strategies for managing these risks.
+It also monitors and controls new business pricing and treasury counter party risk.

 The Committee is responsible for proposing a credit policy to the Board with respect to commercial lending and monitoring its application.
 It is also responsible for reviewing, challenging and if appropriate, approving credit proposals for new commercial lending business within its authority as delegated by the Board.

-The committee meets quarterly and monitors the adequacy and appropriateness of the Bank’s actuarial models and methods, and reviews proposed changes.
+The Committee monitors the adequacy and appropriateness of the Bank’s actuarial models and methods, and reviews proposed changes.
 It also monitors the Bank’s overall exposure to insurance risks in light of actuarial experience.